- International House is a high-rise building that provides a friendly living experience for approximately 400 American and international students.

 - The Axis is an upscale yet affordable, private student-oriented community located in the heart of University City.

 - On-Campus Penn Dormitories provide students with a true US university living experience.
-Currently available to groups for July sessions only.
+Currently available for July institutes.

 - Other Housing Options